varabyte/kobweb/README.md

 plugin (`com.varabyte.kobweb.application`) that handles code and resource generation for you.

-Kobweb is also a CLI binary of the same name which provides commands to handle the tedious parts of building and / or running a Web Compose app.
+Kobweb is also a CLI binary of the same name which provides commands to handle the tedious parts of building and / or running a Compose for Web app.
 We want to get that stuff out of the way, so you can enjoy focusing on the more interesting work!

 ## Create a page